dianacoffman/Old_Exploratory_Projects_Performance-Analysis-of-New-Products/README.md

 # Strategy 🎯

 - Exploratory Data Analysis in SQL to understand:
-What is on the new menu; Get an idea of the data that’s been collected this year; Understand how customers are reacting to the new menu.
+What is on the new menu; Get an idea of the data that’s been collected this year; Understand how customers are reacting to the new menu
-- Transcribe the data so that the World Cafe owner, sales manager and marketing team understand what the data is telling them about the new menu.
+- Transcribe the data so that the World Cafe owner, sales manager and marketing team understand what the data is telling them about the new menu
-- Generate insights from the data.
+- Generate insights from the data
-- Suggest improvements.
+- Suggest improvements

 # Business Questions ⚖️